hisahi/uncil/docs/Library.md

 error, and thus any code after it within the same scope (up to a function call or `try` block) will not be executed (except for possible `__close` calls to values in terminated `with` blocks).

+See the Types document for more information on error types.

 ## type
 `type(value)`